Bind Paths and Mounts¶

 file.

-A note on using --bind
+A note on using --bind with the --writable flag¶

 To mount a bind path inside the container, a bind point must be defined within the container.
 The bind point is a directory within the container that Singularity can use as a destination to bind a directory on the host system.